dornekci/comp-305-group-8-project/README.md

 ## Result of the Test Cases:
-*1* Brute-force algorithm, for each node it searches for all neighbors to get the minimum distinct neighbors.
+* 1-Brute-force algorithm, for each node it searches for all neighbors to get the minimum distinct neighbors.
 Since it searches for all m-sized (desired kingdom size) combinations; it suffers from high complexity.
 Therefore, the program are only able to run test file 1.
-*2* This algorithm searches for a city in a kingdom which will cause less distinct neighbors.
+* 2-This algorithm searches for a city in a kingdom which will cause less distinct neighbors.
 When it starts from a city, it looks at the neighbors of the city and picks the one which will minimize the number of distinct neighbors.
 This algorithms works well on test file 1 and test file 2.
 Unfortunately, it still cannot run the million-citied test file 3.
-*3* At first, the algorthims searchs for the cities with the less neighbors, then pair them.
+* 3-At first, the algorthims searchs for the cities with the less neighbors, then pair them.
 In the rest of the algorithm, similar algorithm in the 2nd one is used while examining these pairs.
 It works accurate on test file 1 but it finds non-minimum kingdom.
 When the pairing increases, the run time and the accuracy decreases.

 ## Summary of the Final Algorithm: